datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Different types of Architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When modelling data, integration architectures (IA) lay the foundation
+When modelling data, integration architectures lay the foundation
 for shaping and structuring data as it moves from one system
 to another.
-Within IA, Point-to-point (P2P) and Enterprise Service Bus
+Within integration architectures, Point-to-point (P2P) and Enterprise Service Bus
-(ESB) have been used extensively.
-Recently Data Driven Architecture has
+(ESB) architectures have been used extensively.
+Recently Data Driven Architecture (DDA) has
-mobilized data in new ways by placing data and its meaning at its center.
+enabled data to be used in new ways by focusing on data and its meaning.

-To show the evolution of Integration Architectures and why Data Driven
+To show the evolution of integration architectures and why DDA is the natural step
-Architecture is the natural step forward, we will first introduce you to
-P2P and ESB.
+forward we will first introduce you to P2P and ESB.

 .. _point-to-point-1-1: